-- 24. Where circumstances prevent a transferee claiming the concession at the time of assessment of transfer duty (for example, the transferee was not aware they were eligible to claim the concession), a claim for the concession may be made in the approved form.
-A reassessment under s.17 of the Taxation Administration Act 2001 will be made to allow the concession only where the following occupancy requirements have been or will be met. - 25.
-That is, a reassessment will be made to allow the concession, provided the transferees: - (a) will start to occupy the residence as their principal place of residence within one year after the transfer date in the case of residential land, or within two years after the transfer date in the case of vacant land and - (b) have not transferred, leased or otherwise granted exclusive possession of the residential land or vacant land (except in the circumstances outlined in paragraphs 19 and 22) between the transfer date and the occupation date. - 26.
+- 23. Where circumstances prevent a transferee, lessee or vested person claiming the concession at the time of assessment of transfer duty (for example, the transferee was not aware they were eligible to claim the concession), a claim for the concession may be made in the approved form.
+A reassessment under s.17 of the Taxation Administration Act 2001 will be made to allow the concession only where the following occupancy requirements have been or will be met. - 24.
+That is, a reassessment will be made to allow the concession, provided the transferees, lessees or vested persons : - (a) will start to occupy the residence as their principal place of residence within one year after the transfer date in the case of residential land, or within two years after the transfer date in the case of vacant land and - (b) have not transferred, leased or otherwise granted exclusive possession of the residential land or vacant land (except in the circumstances outlined in paragraphs 19 and 22) between the transfer date and the occupation date. - 25.
 Where both of these conditions are not met, the concession will not be allowed as the use of the property would not be consistent with acquiring the property as a principal place of residence.

-E & F acquire a residence for \$350,000.
+E & F acquire their first home for \$350,000.
 The transfer date is 2 March.
-At the time of the assessment they did not claim a concession as they intended to use the residence as an investment property.
+At the time of the assessment they did not claim the first home concession as they intended to use the residence as an investment property.